hanzili/twinkle-twinkle/game_design.md

-# Office Escape - Game Plot
+# Twinkle Twinkle - Game Plot

 *A puzzle & visual novel game*

 ## Game Overview

-"Office Escape" follows a protagonist's journey as they leave work and navigate their commute home.
+"Twinkle Twinkle" follows a protagonist's journey as they leave work and navigate their commute home.
 Through various interactions and choices, players shape the protagonist's mindset and ultimate fate, leading to one of four possible endings.

 ## Gameplay Scenes